-The Compensation Committee of our Board of Directors (the "Compensation Committee") is responsible for the executive compensation program for our executive officers, including our Named Executive Officers, and reports to our Board of Directors on its discussions, decisions and other actions.
+The Compensation Committee is responsible for the executive compensation program for our executive officers, including our Named Executive Officers, and reports to our Board of Directors on its discussions, decisions and other actions.
 The Compensation Committee has reviewed the corporate goals and objectives relating to the compensation of our Chief Executive Officer, evaluated the performance of our Chief Executive Officer in light of those goals and objectives and recommended to our Board of Directors the compensation of our Chief Executive Officer based on such evaluation.
 In addition, the Compensation Committee has reviewed and approved all compensation for our other executive officers, including our other Named Executive Officers.